Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for

-Ten Juicy Secrets You Need to Know About Your O.J.
+10 Juicy Secrets You Need to Know About Your OJ

 Grab a box of tissues because this list of secrets that corporations would rather you didn't know will either make you angry, cry, or both:

 - Fresh OJ doesn't last for more than a couple of days.
 So if your container lasts longer, it just isn't new.

-- Orange juice makers engineer orange juice.
-It is processed, with chemicals added.
+- Orange juice makers engineer orange juice which is processed with chemicals added.

 - Oxygen is taken out along with the flavor during the processing.

 - Flavor packs, such as orange—essence and oils—are added to boost the flavor.

 - Manufacturers keep this a secret from consumers to boost sales.

-- Ethyl Butyrate is added as the product is engineered.
+- Ethyl butyrate is added as the product is engineered.
 Since when has a fresh orange ever needed to be engineered?
-More about this chemical in the next section.
+More about this chemical is in the next section.

 - Pepsi owns Tropicana, and Coke owns Minute Maid.
 Both companies produce 59% of the orange juice in America.